mccrimmonmd/interview/src/tasks.md

-# Here is your missions should you choose to accept
+# Here is your missions should you choose to accepted

 - Change buttons to add/subtract by 2
 - Add check(s) to ensure number is not negative